neo3587/dupmn/README.md

 `-privkey=PRIVATEKEY` : Set a user-defined masternode private key.
 `-bootstrap` : Apply a bootstrap during the reinstallation.
 - [`dupmn uninstall <profile_name> <number>`](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-uninstall-prof_name-) : Uninstall the specified instance of the given profile name, you can put `all` instead of a number to uninstall all the duplicated instances.
-- `dupmn bootstrap <profile_name> <number> [number]` : Copies the main node stored chain to a dupe, optionally you can put a dupe number to copy from one dupe to another (if copying from main node, it must be stopped or the profile must have the COIN_SERVICE parameter).
+- [`dupmn bootstrap <profile_name> <number> [number]`](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-bootstrap-prof_name--number) : Copies the main node stored chain to a dupe, optionally you can put a dupe number to copy from one dupe to another (if copying from main node, it must be stopped or the profile must have the COIN_SERVICE parameter).
-- `dupmn iplist` : Shows your current IPv4 and IPv6 addresses.
+- [`dupmn iplist`](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-iplist) : Shows your current IPv4 and IPv6 addresses.
-- `dupmn rpcchange <profile_name> <number> [port]` : Changes the rpc port of the given instance number, this is only in case that by chance it causes a conflict with another application that uses the same port (if no port is provided, it will automatically find any free port).
+- [`dupmn rpcchange <profile_name> <number> [port]`](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-rpcchange-prof_name--port) : Changes the rpc port of the given instance number, this is only in case that by chance it causes a conflict with another application that uses the same port (if no port is provided, it will automatically find any free port).
-- `dupmn systemctlall <profile_name> <command>` : Applies the systemctl command to all services created with the given profile (will only affect the main node too if the profile haves the COIN_SERVICE parameter).
+- [`dupmn systemctlall <profile_name> <command>`](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-systemctlall-prof_name-) : Applies the systemctl command to all services created with the given profile (will only affect the main node too if the profile haves the COIN_SERVICE parameter).
-- `dupmn list` : Shows the amount of duplicated instances of every masternode, if a profile name is provided, it lists an extended info of the profile instances.
+- [`dupmn list [profile_name]`](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-list-prof_name) : Shows the amount of duplicated instances of every masternode, if a profile name is provided, it lists an extended info of the profile instances.
-- `dupmn swapfile <size_in_mbytes>` : Creates/changes or deletes (if value is 0) a swapfile to increase the virtual memory, allowing to fit more masternodes in the same VPS, recommended size is 150 MB for each masternode (example: 3 masternodes => `dupmn swapfile 450`), note that some masternodes might be more 'RAM hungry'.
+- [`dupmn swapfile <size_in_mbytes>`](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-swapfile-size_in_mbytes) : Creates/changes or deletes (if value is 0) a swapfile to increase the virtual memory, allowing to fit more masternodes in the same VPS, recommended size is 150 MB for each masternode (example: 3 masternodes => `dupmn swapfile 450`), note that some masternodes might be more 'RAM hungry'.
-- `dupmn help` : Just shows the available commands in the console.
+- [`dupmn help`](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-help) : Just shows the available commands in the console.
-- `dupmn update` : Checks the last version of the script and updates it if necessary.
+- [`dupmn update`](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-update) : Checks the last version of the script and updates it if necessary.

-Note: `<parameter>` means required, `[parameter]` means optional.
+*Note: `<parameter>` means required, `[parameter]` means optional.*
+*Note 2: Check the [Commands Page](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-update) to get a extended info and usage examples of each command.*

 # <a name ="usage-example"></a> Usage example